omahs/detection-rules/docs/developing.md

 relativeTo = "now"
 ```

-Other transform suppoprt can be found under
+Other transform support can be found under

 `python -m detection-rules dev transforms -h`